-Offering eyelash extensions isn’t without risk, though.
+Even though it is an exciting business opportunity, there are several eyelash extension risks to keep in mind.
 Here are some of the things that can go wrong when providing eyelash extensions.

 Employee’s Hands Can Slip When Applying Eyelash Extensions

 Anytime someone is working near the eyes, there’s the potential for accidents.
-Any employee’s hands could slip or jerk while applying eyelash extensions.
+Any employee’s hands could slip or jerk while applying eyelash extensions to a client.
 The resulting damage can be devastating, especially since extensions are applied with sharp tweezers.

 While uncommon, eye injuries that impair vision can occur when eyelash extensions are applied.
 Injuries may cause temporary or even permanent impairment.